 The introduction of ‘pro bono conditions’ in relation to the Victorian Government Legal Services Panel has been a significant factor contributing to the growth in law firm pro bono in that State and more generally.

-Under the new Panel arrangements all Victorian government departments and statutory bodies that choose to participate must select their legal counsel and services from one of the 13 Areas of Law or the Victorian Government Solicitors Office.
-Statutory bodies can opt-in to the Victorian Panel but some large ones have chosen not to (for example, the Transport and Accident Commission).
+Under the new Panel arrangements all Victorian government departments must select their legal counsel and services from the law firms listed on the Panel or the Victorian Government Solicitor’s Office.
+Statutory agencies can also opt-in to the Victorian Panel.

 The Victorian Panel also calls for firms to dedicate themselves to pro bono work, follow model litigant principles and the Victorian Bar Council’s Model Briefing Policy.
 As part of the new Panel arrangements the State intends to develop other guidelines relating to diversity and work/life balance.